peterahn8/Whispr/README.md

 ### Solution

-`Whispr` is a simple web app that helps aspiring developers plan their projects:

 1. Select from a list of relevant technologies, such as `HTML`, `CSS`, `Bootstrap`, `Javascript`, `Python`, `Express`, `SQL`, `MongoDB`, and so on...

-2. Generate project ideas that incorporate these technologies.
-The user selects their favorite project idea.
+2. Generate a list of project ideas that incorporate selected technologies.
+The user chooses their favorite project idea.

 3. Generate a project roadmap, based on the selected idea.